 How we are helping

-- provide 33 Australia Awards for study at Australian universities, focused on economics, education and environmental science
+- provide ten Australia Awards for study at Australian universities, focused on gender, economics and development.

-Australia will also support effective governance through support to the United Nations Development Programme-led Integrated Governance Program.
+Australia also supports effective governance through the United Nations Development Programme-led Integrated Governance Program.
 The program aims to strengthen the transparency and accountability of public institutions, promote equitable access to justice and respect for human rights, and strengthen the voice of civil society organisations.

-Australia is also funding the World Bank-managed Maldives Climate Change Trust Fund.
+Australia is contributing to the World Bank-managed Maldives Climate Change Trust Fund.
 The Fund supports the development and implementation of the climate change strategy and action plan for the Maldives.
-It aims to build a climate-resilient economy and society through adaptation to the impacts of climate changes and mitigation for a carbon neutral development path.
+It aims to build a climate-resilient economy and society through adaptation to the impacts of climate change and mitigation for a carbon neutral development path.

-Between 2010 and 2014, 25 volunteers have been deployed to the Maldives to provide training to local teachers and assistance in curriculum development.
-1,500 teachers have benefited to date.
+Between 2012 and 2015, 41 volunteers have been deployed to the Maldives to provide training to local teachers and assistance in curriculum development.